 Benefits of Long Term Practice

-The benefits of practicing properly under a qualified Vajrayana teacher are well established—and the long lasting benefits are clear and sure.
-And, if an additional benefit is a sharp mind, and defence against cognitive disorders, this is fortunate.
+The benefits of practicing properly under a qualified Vajrayana teacher are well established—and the long-lasting benefits are clear and sure.
+And, if an additional benefit is a sharp mind, and defense against cognitive disorders, this is fortunate.
 You could say, good karma.

 Medical Xpress